 While we expect that there could be some macro volatility on a global basis, particularly around inflation concerns and interest rates, we believe these structural long-term growth stories are more able to see through that and have the pricing power to look through inflationary cycles.

 There have been so many negative headlines around China that there has been a general de-risking from a global perspective around positioning in China.
-We believe that has created attractive opportunities within some stocks, which have had very little impact from what is happening in China from a regulatory perspective.
+We believe that has created attractive opportunities opportunity within some stocks, which have had very little impact from what is happening in China from a regulatory perspective.

+So, we have been adding to those positions and see a strong outlook for these stocks.
 I think this will be a theme going forward, in that any bumps in the road with regards to China on a sentiment basis will provide us the opportunity to keep adding to these strong, well-run businesses.

 With Western central-bank policy normalising, economic growth rates diverging and global trade still readjusting to life after lockdown, investors have a complex environment to navigate in 2022.